© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Westhorpe Hall moated site and associated fishponds is a scheduled monument protected by Historic England under reference 1016697.
 View the official record →

-Westhorpe Hall moated site and associated fishponds is a medieval monument located in Suffolk, England.
+Westhorpe Hall moated site is a scheduled ancient monument in Suffolk comprising the earthwork remains of a medieval moat and associated fishponds.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016697.

 Westhorpe Hall moated site and associated fishponds is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016697.